vault12/glow/README.md

 node_modules/gulp/bin/gulp.js
 ```

-This will create the appropriate minified files in the following directory: './dist'
+This will create the appropriate minified files in the following directory: `dist`

 ## Demo
 To see Glow and Zax in action, check out the [Live Demo](https://zax_test.vault12.com).
 This is a test project included in Zax called [Zax-Dash](https://github.com/vault12/zax-dash).